Keyboard shortcuts

 return None

-When you need several guarded accesses, it is often clearer to bind an intermediate name and narrow that name explicitly.
+Acton currently narrows variable names, not arbitrary attributes or expressions.
+When you need several guarded accesses, bind the intermediate value to a name and narrow that name explicitly.

 class Residence():